Blog Layout

 Grids are an important tool used by the Social Security Administration (SSA) to determine disability benefits eligibility

-The Social Security Disability Grids are an important tool used by the Social Security Administration (SSA) to determine disability benefits eligibility.
-These grids consider a claimant's residual functional capacity (RFC), age, education, and work experience to determine if they qualify for benefits under the Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) programs.
-In this article, we will focus on how age, education, and transferable skills are used in the Grids and how they can affect your disability claim.
+The Social Security Disability Grids are used by the Social Security Administration (SSA) to decide if someone qualifies for disability benefits.
+The grids look at your ability to work, age, education, and work experience.
+This helps the SSA determine if you can receive benefits under Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+Let's see how age, education, and skills affect your disability claim.

 How Age and Education Impact the Grids